InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/document-your-guiding-principles.md

 #### Engagement

-We use an engagement model because we like to lay out what concrete steps can be taken by a team when contributing features to areas outside their area of responsibility
+We use an engagement model because we like to lay out what concrete steps can be taken by a team when contributing features to areas outside their area of responsibility.

 A typical engagement model at GitHub looks like this: